How to Make a Work Schedule (+ Work Schedule Templates)

 Not only does recording employee time help track the overtime hours (if your business authorized overtime), but it also provides the employees with a clear log of the hours worked.

-Before setting up your work schedules, you’ll need to instruct your employees on how to track their clock-in clock-out times.
-For this purpose, you can use an employee time clock app, such as Clockify.
+Before setting up your work schedules, you’ll need to instruct your employees on how to track their clock-in and clock-out times.
+For this purpose, you can use an employee time clock app which helps you define your projects and assign tasks to each team member.

-Clockify helps you define your projects and tasks and assign tasks to team members.
-Once all the tasks are distributed, team members can keep track of their progress in 2 ways:
+Once all the tasks are distributed, your team members can keep track of their progress in 2 ways:

-1. By tracking time in the timer mode — just have everyone start/stop the timer as they start working/finish work on an assigned task/today’s shift.
+If you’d like to track time by using the timer, just have everyone start/stop the timer as they start working/finish work on an assigned task/today’s shift.

 Adding time with a timer